-* All Solid Waste Facilities will be closed on Saturday, July 4, 2020 for Independence Day, and will reopen normal business hours on Monday, July 6, 2020 *
+* All Solid Waste Facilities will be closed on Monday, May 31, 2021 for Memorial Day and will reopen normal hours on Tuesday, June 1,2021 *

 The Jackson County Solid Waste Department will accept unwanted Christmas Trees for free for Jackson County Residents at the Cashiers Transfer Station located at 4560 Highway 107 South, Cashiers, NC, 28717 and at the Jackson County Transfer Station located at 1172 Mineral Springs Drive, Sylva, NC, 28779.
 For more information - please call the Transfer Station at 828-586-7577.